 - Perfect for holidays, birthday parties, or gifting.

-- Fun to make and customize with kids.
+- Fun to make and customise with kids.

 - No waste—even small cake scraps are enough!